Battle of Kulikovo: Forces

 The earliest chronicle tales do not provide details on the composition of the Russian army.
 Among the dead in the battle there are named only Princes of Beloozero (which by that time were in strong submission to Moscow), noble Moscow boyars, and Alexander Peresvet.
 The latter, according to some sources, was from Lithuania (rather from Bryansk).
 The poetic story "Zadonshchina", along with a figure of 253,000 fallen in the battle, gives dozens of dead princes, boyars, "Lithuanian pans" and "Novgorod posadniks" from all over North-Eastern Rus', but all this data is doubtful.
 There are mentioned even 70 fallen Ryazan boyars, although according to all other sources the Duchy of Ryazan was the forced ally of Tatars.
 According to the Russian historian Gorskii, the list of princes and commanders (according to which one can estimate the composition of the army), cited in "The Tale of the Rout of Mamai" and the sources derived from it, is completely untrustworthy.
 However, he identified two chronicles with a sufficiently high level of reliability.
 According to his reconstruction, detachments from most of North-Eastern Russia, part of the Princes of the Smolensk Land and part of the Upper Oka Principalities were represented in the army of Dmitry, but there were no troops from Nizhny Novgorod and from the Principality of Tver (except for Kashin, who became independent under the treaty of 1375).
-The probability of the presence of a detachment from Veliky Novgorod is quite high (although in the early Novgorod chronicles such information is not available).
-Grand Duchy of Ryazan could be represented by the troops of the appanage Principality of Pronsk, whose rulers have long rivaled their Grand Princes.
-Also, the presence of small detachments from the border lands of Murom, Yelets and Meshchera is "not excluded".
+The probability of the presence of a detachment from Veliky Novgorod is quite high (although in the early Novgorod chronicles, such information is not available).
+Grand Duchy of Ryazan could be represented by the troops of the appanage Principality of Pronsk, whose rulers have long rivalled their Grand Princes.
+Also, the presence of small detachments from the borderlands of Murom, Yelets and Meshchera is "not excluded".
 Probably, the army of Dmitri was enforced by Jogaila's rebellious brothers Andrei of Polotsk and Dmitri of Bryansk.

-The first data on the total number of troops collected by Dmitry appeared in the Expanded Chronicle Tale, which estimates them in 150–200,000.
+The first data on the total number of troops collected by Dmitry appeared in the Expanded Chronicle Tale, which estimates them to 150–200,000.
 This number is completely unreliable, as such masses of people simply could not physically fit on the field; even the number of 100,000 seems overestimated.
-Late literature sources determine the number of Russian troops at 300 or even 400 thousand armored soldiers only.
+Late literature sources determine the number of Russian troops at 300,000 or even 400,000 armoured soldiers only.
 Thus, there is no exact data on the number of the army of Dmitry.
-It can only be said that by the standards of that time it was a very large army, and even in the 15th century the Moscow princes could not assemble an equally powerful force, which led to fantastic stories about hundreds of thousands of warriors.
-The definition of the real size of the medieval armies on the basis of chronicles is a difficult task.
+It can only be said that by the standards of that time, it was a very large army, and even in the 15th century the Moscow princes could not assemble an equally powerful force, which led to fantastic stories about hundreds of thousands of warriors.
+The definition of the real size of medieval armies based on chronicles is a difficult task.